puppetlabs/puppet-docs/source/puppet/3.7/reference/ssl_autosign.markdown

 CSRs, Certificates, and Autosigning
 -----

-Before puppet agent nodes can retrieve their configuration catalogs, they need a signed certificate from the local Puppet certificate authority (CA).
-When using Puppet's built-in CA (that is, not [using an external CA][external_ca]), agents will submit a certificate signing request (CSR) to the CA puppet master and will retrieve a signed certificate once one is available.
+Before Puppet agent nodes can retrieve their configuration catalogs, they need a signed certificate from the local Puppet certificate authority (CA).
+When using Puppet's built-in CA (that is, not [using an external CA][external_ca]), agents will submit a certificate signing request (CSR) to the CA Puppet master and will retrieve a signed certificate once one is available.

 By default, these CSRs must be manually signed by an admin user, using either the `puppet cert` command or the "node requests" page of the Puppet Enterprise console.

-Alternately, you can configure the CA puppet master to automatically sign certain CSRs to speed up the process of bringing new agent nodes into the deployment.
+Alternately, you can configure the CA Puppet master to automatically sign certain CSRs to speed up the process of bringing new agent nodes into the deployment.

 > **Important security note:** Autosigning CSRs will change the nature of your deployment's security, and you should be sure you understand the implications before configuring it.
 Each kind of autosigning has its own security impact.